The CEDRA CorporationTM

 extension processes all visible themes (shapefiles, personal geodatabases,

-enterprise geodatabases and coverages) in the current map.
-For
+file geodatabases, enterprise geodatabases and coverages) in the

-can be performed from within a Data Frame or the Layout view.
+users, the export can be performed from within a Data Frame or

-Furthermore, the CEDRA DxfExport utility will process annotation
+the Layout view.
+Furthermore, the CEDRA DxfExport utility will

 In processing the visible feature and annotation layers in the